polkadot-developers/polkadot-docs/tutorials/polkadot-sdk/build-a-parachain/prepare-relay-chain.md

         !!! note
             Note that the network values are set to the default when generating the chain specification file with the `build-spec`.
 You can customize the network values by editing the chain specification file for production networks.

-    2. Convert the plain text chain specification file to the raw format
+    2. Convert the plain text chain specification file to the raw format:

         ```bash
         ./target/release/polkadot build-spec \